Top 5 Tips to Becoming a Productive Business Person

 If your mind and body is not functioning as well as it could be, it’s going to slow you down, which means your decisions aren’t going to be as quick and the knock-on effect is that you take longer to execute key projects.
 Setting time aside everyday to be active is crucial.
 Now, we’re not saying you need to go out today and start pounding the pavement at 5.30am every morning (well, you can if you like – it’s your prerogative), it’s just understanding how can you combine a mental break from your day-to-day stresses with getting your heart pumping at the same time.
 Outside of starting a rigorous exercise routine you could consider one of the following, or mix up all three through out your working week:

-- Morning – Rather than having a coffee first thing in the morning, try and spend five minutes doing some basic exercises to get the heart pumping and brain firing.
-You can also use this time to plan out your day and what priorities you have – yay for optimisation!
+Morning – Rather than having a coffee first thing in the morning, try and spend five minutes doing some basic exercises to get the heart pumping and brain firing.
+You can also use this time to plan out your day and what priorities you have – yay for optimization!

 4. Go low-fi every now & again